 Woodlands Legacy Planning

-Planning for it’s future may be one of the most important steps you can take as landowner.
+Your land is important to you.
+Planning for the future may be one of the most important steps you can take as landowner.

 Planning for the future of your land can help you reach your personal and financial goals, while ensuring your land remains intact, and well stewarded into the future.
 Vermont Woodlands Association is here to help!
-Our Woodland Legacy Planning program supports landowners in understanding their options, and making informed decisions about the future of their land.
+Our Woodland Legacy Planning program supports landowners in understanding their options and making informed decisions about the future of their land.
 Whether you have no heirs, or many heirs, there are options available to help you meet your goals!

 While many landowners have a clear vision of what they want to happen to their woodlands once they can no longer steward it, these wishes may not come to fruition without a plan in place.
 Passing your woodlands on to the next generation in a way that honors your goals requires more than a will.
 Whether you are new to landowning or have owned your land for decades, we are here to support you in developing a plan for the future of your land.